dragonlock2/JABI/README.md

 Fun things to look into one day.

+- Better documentation...
+- Unit testing...
+- Deploying clients to package managers, no more local install!
 - Alternative functions for pins
 - Thrift support [coming to Zephyr](https://github.com/zephyrproject-rtos/zephyr/issues/51620)
     - Network (Ethernet, WiFi) support